openstack/networking-bagpipe/doc/source/index.rst

-.. networking-bagpipe-l2 documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
+.. networking-bagpipe documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to networking-bagpipe-l2's documentation!
+Welcome to networking-bagpipe's documentation!
 ========================================================

 Contents: